-This sheet is about exposure to Escherichia coli (E. coli) in a pregnancy or while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This sheet is about exposure to Escherichia coli (E. coli) in pregnancy or while breastfeeding.
+This information is based on published research studies.
+It should not take the place of medical care and advice from your healthcare provider.

 What is Escherichia coli?